 Fabre’s Cabinet of Insects

 In each of his detailed experiments, Fabre found the answer to be emphatically no. In one, he queried claims made about the “psychical capacities” of a “celebrated” insect: beetles of the genus Nicrophorus, which possess the unusual instinct of laying their eggs on small dead animals like birds and mice they find laying about.
-But first they have to bury it, hence their nickname, the burying beetle, and the colorful species epithets applied to their many species: Nicrophorus sepulchralis; Nicrophorus funeraris; Nicrophorus humator.
+But first they have to bury it, hence their nickname, the burying beetle, and the colorful epithets applied to their many species: Nicrophorus sepulchralis; Nicrophorus funeraris; Nicrophorus humator.

 “This undertaker,” writes Fabre, “is endowed, they say, with intellectual faculties approaching reason” (Wonders 62).
-Like Darwin’s, Fabre’s manner of testing such claims involves the examination of the beetle’s “fixed methods” (67).
+Like Darwin’s, Fabre’s manner of testing such claims involves the examination of the animal’s “fixed methods” (67).
 That is, for the beetle to employ reason, it must, when “[e]xposed to fortuitous hazards,” “be able to modify his tactics within the limits of his modest perceptions” (67).
 Does the beetle’s peculiar, funereal instinct suggest “the gleams of reason?
 Have you within you,” he asks in his characteristically conversational style, “the humble germ of human thought?”
 (63).
 Or is this assumption just another of the “philosophical brutalities” we perpetrate upon insects?

 First, Fabre demonstrated how they bury.
 He placed a small dead mole on loose, sandy soil and waited.
 “The body,” he reports, “seems to disappear of itself,” as the sand that has been excavated from beneath it “slips into the pit and covers the interred Mole […].
 For a long time yet, until the depth is regarded as sufficient, the body will continue to descend” (69) into the earth.
 “It is,” he says, “a clandestine burial.”
 Then he proceeded to test the resourcefulness of his beetles using ingenious and darkly comical means.
 Indeed there’s a gallows humor to his experiments.
 He places a carcass on unyielding ground.
 They can’t dig: will they move it?
 Eventually they do.